Gleyber Torres Preview, Player Props: Yankees vs. Tigers

-On Tuesday, Gleyber Torres (.600 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+On Wednesday, Gleyber Torres (.711 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
 First pitch is at 6:40 PM ET.

-He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and two RBI) against the Tigers.
+In his most recent game, he reached base in all four of his plate appearances (2-for-2 with a home run and an RBI) against the Tigers.

 Gleyber Torres Game Info & Props vs. the Tigers